Gertrude Gogin: Career

-Gogin taught one year (1908-1909) in St. Joseph, Louisiana, and at the Baldwin School in Pennsylvania in 1914.
+Gogin taught one year (1908–1909) in St. Joseph, Louisiana, and at the Baldwin School in Pennsylvania in 1914.
 Soon after, she was a national secretary of the YWCA.
 In 1918 she was national head of the Girls' Division, responsible for the organization's wartime "Victory Girls" program.
 In 1919 Gogin wrote manuals for YWCA programs for various age levels, including the Rainbow Club for schoolgirls, the Girl Reserves for teens, and the Be Square Club for young working women.

-She lectured often, across the United States.
+She lectured across the United States often.
 She addressed a national YWCA meeting in San Francisco in 1922, on the topic of flappers: "Why rail at the flapper?
 She is as good and as true as any girl of any time.
 She is but the product of the present and the conditions of the present," she explained.
 She wrote articles for Rural Manhood, The Church School Journal, The Vassar Miscellany, and other publications.

 Gogin resigned from the YWCA in 1927.
 She returned to school work, and by 1933 became principal of the Santa Barbara Girls' School in California.
 The school closed in 1938; she taught at the Marlborough School in Los Angeles after that.
 Gogin was president of the Vassar Club of Southern California in 1950, and still on the board of the organization in 1958.